 When faced with a complex fraction, break it down into smaller, more manageable steps.
 First, simplify the square root in the numerator or denominator, if possible.
 Then, rationalize the denominator by multiplying by the appropriate factor.
 Finally, simplify the resulting fraction.

-For example, if you have (√75)/(2√3), first simplify √75 to 5√3, then the expression becomes (5√3)/(2√3).
+Here's one way to look at it: if you have (√75)/(2√3), first simplify √75 to 5√3, then the expression becomes (5√3)/(2√3).
 The √3 terms cancel out, leaving you with 5/2.
-Breaking down the problem in this way makes it easier to handle.
+Breaking down the problem in this way makes it easier to handle Easy to understand, harder to ignore..

 Check Your Work

-After simplifying a fraction with square roots, always check your work to ensure that you haven't made any errors.
+After simplifying a fraction with square roots, always check your work to check that you haven't made any errors.
 You can do this by plugging the original and simplified expressions into a calculator to see if they yield the same result.
 Additionally, make sure that all square roots in the denominator have been eliminated.

 FAQ